-Step 10: The languages you selected in Step 9 will now appear in the languages list.
+Step 10: The languages you selected in Step 9 will now appear in the list.

-Step 11: Click on the three-dot icon in front of the language to which you want to change your browser.
+Step 11: Click on the three-dot icon in front of the language you want to change your browser.
 Tick the Display Google Chrome In This language checkbox.

 The browser will not be updated just yet.
 A new Relaunch button will appear in front of that language.
 Once you relaunch Google Chrome, the settings will take effect immediately.